All Products

 type: Never

-restartPolicy: type: Never is appropriate for batch jobs that should not retry on failure.
-Set it to OnFailure (with onFailureRetries and onFailureRetryInterval) for production pipelines that require automatic retries.
+restartPolicy: type: Never suits batch jobs that should not retry on failure.
+Set to OnFailure (with onFailureRetries and onFailureRetryInterval) for production pipelines that require automatic retries.

 Step 3: Read and write OSS data

-Spark jobs can access OSS using Hadoop Aliyun SDK, Hadoop AWS SDK, or JindoSDK.
-Include the corresponding dependencies in your container image and configure the Hadoop parameters in the job.
+Spark jobs access OSS via Hadoop Aliyun SDK, Hadoop AWS SDK, or JindoSDK.
+Include the required dependencies in your container image and configure the Hadoop parameters.

 Expand to view the sample code

-This example runs SparkPageRank and reads input data from OSS.
-Upload your test dataset to OSS first — see Read and write OSS data in Spark jobs for instructions.
+This example runs SparkPageRank with input data from OSS.
+Upload your test dataset first.
+See Read and write OSS data in Spark jobs.

 apiVersion: sparkoperator.k8s.io/v1beta2